 - Alternatively, roll tablespoon amounts of dough into a ball, place on parchment paper and then press on top to flatten slightly.

 - Transfer the cookies and parchment paper on to a baking sheet and glaze with milk.

-- Cook in the oven for about 12 minutes until they start to brown at the edges but are still soft in the middle.
+- Cook in the oven for about 13-15 minutes until they start to brown at the edges and are firm to the touch.